MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-machine-learning-server-enterprise.md

 ## How to configure

 >[!Important]
->For your convenience, [Azure Management Resource (ARM) templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview#template-deployment) are available to quickly deploy and configure Machine Learning Server for operationalization in Azure.
+>For your convenience, [Azure Management Resource templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview#template-deployment) are available to quickly deploy and configure Machine Learning Server for operationalization in Azure.
 >
 >Get one of [these templates on GitHub](https://github.com/Microsoft/microsoft-r/tree/master/rserver-arm-templates).
 Then, learn how to use it with this [blog post](https://blogs.msdn.microsoft.com/rserver/2017/07/07/set-up-an-auto-scale-environment-to-operationalize-your-r-analytics-with-just-one-click/).

 ### 1. Configure a database

 While the web node configuration sets up a local SQLite database by default, you must use a SQL Server or PostgreSQL database for this configuration for any of the following situations:
 + Have multiple web nodes (so data can be shared across web nodes)

 + Want to achieve higher availability

 + Need a remote database for your web node

 To configure that database, [follow these instructions](../operationalize/configure-remote-database-to-operationalize.md).